 Program intakes are arranged through sponsored, contract delivery.

-For more information, please contact Lisa Verbisky (firstname.lastname@example.org) or Steve Roe (email@example.com)
+For more information, please contact Kathy Handley (firstname.lastname@example.org)

-This program will prepare graduates for employment as a Human Service Worker, with a focus on serving Indigenous people on- or off-reserve.
+This program will prepare graduates for employment as a Human Service Worker, with a focus on serving Indigenous people on or off a reserve.
 Students will acquire culturally appropriate knowledge, skills, and values while working with individuals, groups, and communities.
 Indigenous Human Service Worker (IHSW) Certificate graduates will earn course credits that can be applied to NLC's Early Childhood Education and Care Diploma, Education Assistant Diploma, and Social Service Worker Diploma.
 Conversely, graduates from these diploma programs may apply relevant course credits to completion of the IHSW Certificate.

 Band Social Worker, Community Wellness Worker, National Native Alcohol and Drug Abuse Program (NNADAP) Workers, Aboriginal Patient Liaison Worker or Aboriginal Patient Navigator (APN), Native Courtworker, Youth and Cultural Worker, Cultural Connections Coordinator, Aboriginal Support Workers.
 Certificate graduates may also ladder into NLC's Early Childhood Education and Care, Education Assistant, and Social Services Worker diploma programs.